Optical selection bias and projection effects in stacked galaxy cluster weak lensing: Lensing selection bias associated with halo concentration

 \section{Lensing selection bias associated with halo concentration}

 In the main text, we have shown that high-richness clusters exhibit a selection bias in the 3D density profiles (Fig.~\ref{fig:bias_rho}).
 In this appendix, we investigate the role of halo concentration.
 Fig.~\ref{fig:cvir_pdf} shows the PDF of halo concentration, $\cvir = \Rvir / r_s$.
-Here $r_s$ comes from the fitting of NFW profiles provided by the Rockstar halo finder \citep{Behroozi13rs}.
-As in Fig.~\ref{fig:cosi_pdf}, the orange histograms correspond to the richness-selected sample, and the blue histograms correspond to the mass matched sample.
-For high-richness clusters (the two right-hand columns), we see a clear preference toward high-concentration clusters.
+Here $r_s$ comes from the fitting of NFW profiles provided by the {\sc a} halo finder \citep{Behroozi13rs}.
+As in Fig.~\ref{fig:cosi_pdf}, the orange histograms correspond to the richness-selected sample, and the blue histograms correspond to the mass-matched sample.
+For high-richness clusters (the two right-hand columns), we see a clear preference for high-concentration clusters.
 Such preference does not exist for low-richness clusters (the two left-hand columns).

 Fig.~\ref{fig:Sigma_con} shows the dependence of $\Sigma$ on halo concentration.
 For a given mass and redshift bin, we split the haloes into five concentration quintiles.
 For high concentration haloes, the small-scale behaviour is similar to high $\cosi$ haloes.
 However, we can see that the scale-dependence for high-concentration haloes is very different from that of the selection bias.
-Therefore, while the concentration could account for some of the high-richness selection bias, it plays a negligible role for low-richness clusters.
+Therefore, while the concentration could account for some of the high-richness selection bias, it plays a negligible role in the selection bias of low-richness clusters.

-Fig.~\ref{fig:bias_Sigma_extra_prop} shows the reduction of selection bias when we match not only mass but also $\cosi$ and $\ln\cvir$ PDF when calculating the ``expected'' signal.
+Fig.~\ref{fig:bias_Sigma_extra_prop} shows the reduction of selection bias when we match not only mass but also $\cosi$ and $\ln\cvir$ PDF when calculating the `expected' signal.
 For this calculation, we generalise equation~(\ref{eq:bias_corr}) to include $\ln\cvir$ and $\cosi$ in the linear regression.
-The blue curves are our fiducial case that take into account the mass, while the orange and green curves additionally take into account $\ln\cvir$ and $\cosi$, respectively.
+The blue curves are our fiducial case that takes into account the mass, while the orange and green curves additionally take into account $\ln\cvir$ and $\cosi$, respectively.
 The red curves take into account all three properties.
-The selection bias is slightly reduced but is not entirely eliminated.
+The selection bias is slightly reduced but is not eliminated.
 This agrees with our reasoning that the lensing selection bias cannot be fully quantified by the biased selection of $\cosi$ and $\cvir$.

 \bsp